Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Numerical experiments

-The first stochastic is SOLAR \footnote{https://github.com/bbopt/solar} \cite{MScMLG}, which simulates a thermal solar power plant and contains several instances allowing to choose the number of variables, the types of constraints and the objective function to optimize.
-All the instances of SOLAR are stochastics have nonconvex constraints and integer variables.
-In this work, the algorithms developed does not deal with this type of problem.
-Therefore the problem is slightly modified: the integer variables are fixed to their initial value and the problem aims to obtain a feasible solution by optimizing the remainding variables.
+The first stochastic test problem is SOLAR \footnote{https://github.com/bbopt/solar} \cite{MScMLG}, which simulates a thermal solar power plant and contains several instances allowing to choose the number of variables, the types of constraints and the objective function to optimize.
+All the instances of SOLAR are stochastic, have nonconvex constraints and integer variables.
+In this work, the algorithms developed does not deal with integer variables.
+Therefore, the problem is altered: all integer variables are fixed to their initial value and the problem is to obtain a feasible solution by optimizing the expectation of constraint violations over the remaining variables.
 Numerical experiments are conducted for the second instance of the SOLAR framework, which considers 12 variables (2 integers) and 12 constraints: